Options and Accessories

 DynAccess SharkTeeth are mounted on the outside of your bucket seat and their jagged teeth dig into the snow and ice to prevent sliding if you fall on your side.

-A Seat Wedge is an option that allows you to change the sitting angle of your monoski from 28 degrees to 38 degrees.
+A Seat Wedge is an option that allows you to change the sitting angle of your monoski.
+This tall wedge changes the sitting angle from 28 degrees to 38 degrees.
+This wedge is designed to be mounted at the front to increase the angle of the monoski.
+Installation is done with 4 sets of nuts/bolts.

 Belts and Straps